Obtaining Amazon SES SMTP credentials

 If you want to change your SMTP password, delete your existing SMTP user in the IAM console.
 Then, to generate a new set of SMTP credentials, complete the previous procedures.

 Don't use temporary AWS credentials to derive SMTP credentials.
-The Amazon SES SMTP interface doesn't support SMTP credentials that have been generated from temporary security credentials.
+The SES SMTP interface doesn't support SMTP credentials that have been generated from temporary security credentials.

 -